oliviermasson/snapomatic/README.md

 # snapomatic.destroyVolume

+This script is a wrapped that illustrates how to use NTAPlib/destroyVolumes.py

-This script does what it implies - it destroys a volume.
+It does what it implies - it destroys a volume.
 There are no safeties.
 It will destroy the volume if the user credentials allow it.
 The volume will still be available in the recover-queue until expired.

     [root@jfs0 current]# ./snapomatic.destroyVolume
     ERROR: Version dev